YaseenKhan28/Magic-8-Ball-/README.md

 # Magic-8-Ball-
-This is an 8-ball project I made
+This is an 8-ball question randomizer I made.
+I made this as a project, hope you enjoy! (･◡･)